lavyansh624-spec/Lavyansh/README.md

 # About Me
-I'm currently learning the faundamentals of C,C++, and Python Exploring Machine Learning and Data Structures & Algorithms Open to collaborating on beginner-friendly open source projects
+I'm currently learning the fundamentals of C,C++, and Python Exploring Machine Learning and Data Structures & Algorithms Open to collaborating on beginner-friendly open source projects